vlayer-xyz/vlayer/book/src/features/email.md

 ## Example
 Let's say someone wants to prove they are a GitHub user.
 One way to do this is to take a screenshot and send it to the verifier.
 However, this is not very reliable because screenshot images can be easily manipulated, and obviously such an image cannot be verified on-chain.

 A better option is to prove that GitHub's email servers sent a welcome email.
-Below is a sample `Prover` contract that verifies that the caller (`msg.sender`) created a GitHub account.
+Below is a sample `Prover` contract that verifies that the caller created a GitHub account.

 Below is an example of such proof generation: